Fred Kelemen

-Fred Kelemen (born 1964, in Berlin) is a Hungarian-German film and theater director, cinematographer and writer.
+Fred Kelemen (born in 6 January 1964) is a European film and theater director, cinematographer and writer.

 The late Susan Sontag helped to promote Kelemen's work in the mid-1990s, comparing it to the likes of Alexander Sokurov, Béla Tarr and Sharunas Bartas.

 Fred Kelemen studied painting, music, philosophy, science of religions and theater before attending the German Film & TV Academy in Berlin from 1989 to 1994.
 His debut film Fate in 1994 received the German National Film Award.
 He has also directed Frost (1997/98), Nightfall (1999) and Fallen (2005), each drawing international attention and numerous awards.